dlmbaccay/BikeSafe/README.md

   - Click on an existing marker (existing report) to view the report and click on "Add Report" to stack a report on the same location.
 - <b>Edit/Delete a Report</b>
   - To edit or delete a report, click on the existing marker again to view the report and select the "edit/delete" icon beside the report you created (only applicable to own reports).
+- <b>Search for a Location</b>
+  - Click on the search bar on the top of the screen and type in the location you want to search for.

 ### Note
 Reported incidents will appear on the map for other users to view and avoid.